kyma-project/kyma/docs/application-connector/docs/010-details-ac-deployment.md

 By default, Kyma comes with two Remote Environments preinstalled.
 Those Remote Environments are installed in the `kyma-integration` Namespace.

->**NOTE:** A single instance of Application Connector allows you to connect one Remote Environment to Kyma.
-A Remote Environment is a representation of a connected external solution.
+>**NOTE:** A Remote Environment is a representation of a connected external solution.

 ## Install a Remote Environment on a local Kyma deployment